 This is the day, this is the day.

 That the Lord has made, that the Lord has made.

 And be glad in it, and be glad in it.

 There were a number of years that a younger priest was assigned to The Nativity of the Blessed Virgin Mary.
-He was stern but a great leader and I would always smile when he would ask while exciting, for my brother to walk with him out.
+He was stern but a great leader and I would always smile when he would ask, while exiting, for my brother to walk with him out.

 I am sharing this post on Wednesday, March 31st.
 Some of you have been following along this latest chapter in my Ms. Adventure journey.
 If you have, thank you.
 But for those of you who may not have the full picture, on February 18, 2021, I was diagnosed with breast cancer.
 While scary, I truly believe I’m quite lucky (and I don’t say that lightly as I feel that I’m a pretty unlucky person) because from the diagnosis (and boy I have done tests), it is contained to a four inch tumor in my left breast.
 It is a slow growing tumor so the need for radiation or chemotherapy to shrink it wasn’t necessary and because it feeds on hormones, I have been prescribed a hormone blocker.
 But today is the day…it is the day of my mastectomy.

-It’s not something I’m completely excited about but instead feel it’s necessary to move forward.
-With every life changing event I’ve encountered I’ve found the past few weeks I’ve continued to learn about myself and those around me.
+It’s not something I’m completely excited about, but instead feel it is necessary in order to move forward.
+Like every life changing event I’ve encountered, I’ve found the past few weeks that I’ve continued to learn about myself and those around me.

 Learning about women who receive a crocheted prosthesis if they can’t afford reconstruction, I was compelled to raise money for an organization that supported medical costs related to breast cancer, and I really wanted to support reconstruction/plastic surgery costs for women who didn’t have adequate insurance or could afford the out of pocket expenses.